This is part of a series on the science (if any) behind the ‘7 Habits of Highly Effective People’ from the late Stephen Covey.

 This got me thinking, well maybe you can’t change yourself much and therefore it is potentially misleading to even call it a habit.
 Perhaps it is the 7 personality traits of successful people.

-Sure, enough when returning to the science literature I find an article on the “proactive personality”.
+Sure, enough when returning to the scientific literature I find an article on the “proactive personality”.

 Which apparently is related to: